 Breakfast

-Our favourite spot was the Gunshop Cafe in West End (conveniently located just 15 mins from our house), and coincidentally also listed as one of the Top 15 Best Breakfasts of Brisbane by the Courier Mail.
+Our favourite spot was the Gunshop Cafe in West End (conveniently located just 15 minutes from our house), and coincidentally also listed as one of the Best Breakfasts of Brisbane by Must Do Brisbane.

 Lunch